On the Subject of Multiverse Synchronization

 If no module is present on the corresponding row, solve any module that starts with a letter in the first half of the alphabet.
 If none, solve any on the second half of the alphabet.

 Then, when correct number of modules are solved, set the timer to the correct timestamp and press “Synchronize”.
-When there’s 0 seconds left (00.99 counts as 0), solve the correct module.
+When there are 0 seconds left (00.99 counts as 0), solve the correct module.
 You’ll hear a countdown from 10 to 0 for convenience.
 Solve the correct module when you hear “zero”.
 If done correctly, the module will solve, and the multiverse will be saved.

 A Listening, Unordered Keys, Plumbing, Safety Safe, Misordered Keys, Piano Keys, Keypad